CultivateHQ/cultivateHQ.com/source/posts/2015-11-05-phoenix-elm-9.md

 ## Introduction

 This part of the tutorial is actually going to be a bit of a detour.
 We're going to fetch the initial data for our Elm application over HTTP from a data API that we'll create in our Phoenix application.
 However we're going to do this on a branch of the [seat_saver repo](https://github.com/CultivateHQ/seat_saver) (called *http* for reference), because we're ultimately going to prefer to use [Phoenix Channels](http://www.phoenixframework.org/docs/channels) for this instead.
-If you're using version control you may wish to do this as well to make it easier to pick up at the start of the next part of the tutorial.
+If you're using version control you may wish to do this part as a branch as well to make it easier to revert at the start of the next part of the tutorial.

 ## Creating a simple data API in Phoenix